PaulioRandall/go-qlueless-api/README.md

 # Go Qlueless Assembly API

-This is a Go implementation of an API to access Kanban style lists with a manufacturing theme.
+A Go implementation of a simple API to store and access Kanban related entities and events.

 - This project is undertaken with the audible aid of [Avantasia](https://www.avantasia.net)
 - This README was structured on a template by [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)